JustinGOSSES/DeepSpeech/DeepSpeechInstallationForMacOSX10.11_20171201.md

 ## Purpose of this document:

+#### I have trouble installing deepspeech because my MacOS operating system was not the expected one.
+This required a couple differences in installation, which I've tried to document here.

 **Demonstrate alternative installation steps** I took to install <a href="https://github.com/mozilla/DeepSpeech">Mozilla's Deepspeech</a> and run on a MacBookPro running v10.11.
 Specifically, run the python bindings in order to do basic interence, or speech-to-text prediction, using Mozilla's pre-trained language model.

 The basic problem that caused the issues was that <a href="https://pypi.python.org/pypi/deepspeech/0.1.0">pypi files</a> for MacOSX referenced during the command *pip install deepspeech* were only for v10.12 of MacOSX and my computer was on v10.11 of MacOSX.